 Welcome.

-I will lecture from powerpoints that I’ve created many days.
-Mostly I will be reinforcing what is in your reading, therefore it is of the utmost importance that you stay current on reading your textbook.
+Mostly we will be reinforcing what is in your reading through discussion and practice, therefore it is of the utmost importance that you stay current on reading your textbook.
 It is not exciting or entertaining, but your text book does a good job of explaining the ideas that you will need to understand in order to do well on the AP Exam and earn college credit.

 We will be creating vocabulary lists throughout the year as well.
 In the past I have had students create 400+ notecards for review.
 It is effective, but someone suggested making those throughout the year and that makes sense to me.
 So, you might want to go pick up several packs of notecards.
 I don’t think I can get away with looting that many notecards out of the teacher work room:)